 Some states require voters to designate a specific reason for voting absentee.
-Examples include a planned absence from the county on Election Day, an illness or disability, caregiver responsibilities, etc. Several states that require an excuse to vote absentee have announced concerns about COVID-19 will be considered a valid reason to vote absentee by mail in the upcoming general election.
+Examples include a planned absence from the local jurisdiction on Election Day, an illness or disability, caregiver responsibilities, etc.

-Other states allow people to vote absentee (either by-mail or in-person) without having to provide an excuse.
+Other states allow people to vote absentee (either by-mail or in-person) without providing an excuse.

-In most states, a voter must submit a request in order to receive a ballot by mail.
-However, some states are sending mail ballot request forms to all voters for the 2020 general election due to COVID-19.
+In most states, a voter must submit a request to receive a ballot by mail.